For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 select bunch who have recorded such a

 combination.
-Bowlers whose
+Bowlers whose Test

-Test averages dropped below 20.30 mid-career (minimum 150 wickets)
+averages dropped below 20.30 mid-career (minimum 150 wickets)

-The table shows bowlers
+The table shows

-bowling average better than 20.30.
+and a bowling average better than 20.30.
 None of these bowlers except Barnes

 finished their career with such an average.
 Waqar Younis held on to this